phusion/open-vagrant-boxes/README.md

  * On the Ubuntu 12.04 version, our default kernel version is 3.8 (instead of 3.2), so that you can use [Docker](http://www.docker.io/) out-of-the-box.
  * [The memory cgroup and swap accounting](http://docs.docker.io/en/latest/installation/ubuntulinux/#memory-and-swap-accounting) are turned on, for some Docker features.
  * Chef is installed via the Ubuntu packages that they provide, instead of via RubyGems.
 This way the box doesn't have to come with Ruby by default, making the environment cleaner.
- * Our VMWare Fusion boxes integrate VMWare Tools into DKMS.
-That way, any kernel upgrades won't break VMWare Tools (and thus Shared Folders): the Tools will be automatically rebuilt on every kernel upgrade.
+ * Our VMWare Fusion boxes recompile VMWare Tools on every kernel upgrade, so that Shared Folders keep working even if you change the kernel.

 These base boxes are automatically built from [Veewee](https://github.com/jedi4ever/veewee) definitions.
 These definitions makes building boxes quick and unambigious.
 The entire building process is described in the definitions; no manual intervention is required.